Not Very Resilient

 AI Resilience Report forMilitary Officer Special and Tactical Operations Leaders, All Other

-Military Officer Special and Tactical Operations Leaders, All Other are somewhat more resilient to AI impacts than most occupations, according to our analysis of 1 source.
+Military Officer Special and Tactical Operations Leaders, All Other are less resilient to AI impacts than most occupations, according to our analysis of 1 source.

 Read full analysis